WeiKangda/LLMs-Exploratory-Bias-Mitigation/README.md

 ## Contact

-For questions or issues, please open an issue on GitHub or contact the authors.
+For questions or issues, please open an issue on GitHub or contact the authors at kangda@tamu.edu.